Melodic-Mind/Note-Art/README.md

 * Create instrument models that can play notes.                :heavy_check_mark:
 * Implement Music notation. :heavy_check_mark:
-* Create scheduling and automation for playing music pieces with an arbitrary instrument. :heavy_check_mark:
+* Create scheduling and automation for playing music scores with an arbitrary instrument. :heavy_check_mark:
 * Add static and dynamic audio feature extraction.
 * Add more instruments.
 * Make the API more detailed and create documentation.